 AMBUSKE: By early 1767, Parliament’s patience with New York’s non-compliance with the Quartering Act had run out.

-MCCURDY: It's this type of pushback that gets the attention of Charles Townsend, who's the Chancellor of the Exchequer at the time, but he is, in many ways, running the British government at this moment.
+MCCURDY: It's this type of pushback that gets the attention of Charles Townshend, who's the Chancellor of the Exchequer at the time, but he is, in many ways, running the British government at this moment.
 In 1767, he decides we're gonna look at what's going on in the colonies.
 He looks at several of the colonies and finds that several are not living up to their obligations under the Quartering Act.
 Decides he's going to make an example of New York.

 AMBUSKE: For Townshend, New York was playing games that went far beyond its failure to provide for the king’s soldiers.
 The Declaratory Act had made plain that Parliament could legislate for the colonies “in all cases whatsoever.”
 Either Parliament had supreme authority over British America, or it did not.